pdjr-signalk-plugins/range-monitor/README.md

 ![Configuration panel](readme/screenshot.png)

-Configuration is simply a matter of maintaining the __Monitored paths__ list of Signal K Node server paths which the plugin should monitor and specifying the conditons under which notifications should be raised and the attributes which should be associated with them.
+Configuration of the plugin is simply a matter of maintaining the list of __Monitored paths__ which the plugin should inspect and specifying the conditons under which notifications should be raised and the attributes of such notifications.

 On first use the list of monitored paths will include a single, empty, entry which should be completed.
-Additional new monitored paths can be added by clicking the __[+]__ button and any existing, unwanted, paths can be deleted by clicking the __[x]__ button, both located in the control panel to the right of the list.
+Additional monitored paths can be added by clicking the __[+]__ button and any existing, unwanted, paths can be deleted by clicking the __[x]__ button (both buttons are located in the control panel to the right of the list).

-Each monitored path configuration entry consists of the following fields.
+Each monitored path configuration includes the following fields.

 __Enabled__
 Checkbox specifying whether or not the path should be monitored.